gabriberetti/BookingApp/README.md

 ## Description ##

-A booking app for musician in the electronic music industry
+A booking app for musician in the electronic music industry.
+Helping artists to connect with club owners, without the mediations of agencies.

 ## Interface ##